We operate in a service territory with a rich diversity of habitats that support an abundance of wildlife, including 300 species of birds.

 CenterPoint Energy’s biodiversity, land use, preservation and conservation initiatives include habitat restoration projects, endangered species conservation activities, and native wildlife rescue and release efforts.

-- Assesses proposed locations for electric transmission facilities and pipeline routes and identifies sensitive areas, including protected species and habitats,
+- Assess proposed locations for electric transmission facilities and pipeline routes and identifies sensitive areas, including protected species and habitats,

-- Avoids environmentally or culturally sensitive areas when practical and when alternative locations or routes are feasible,
+- Avoid environmentally or culturally sensitive areas when practical and when alternative locations or routes are feasible,

-- Minimizes project footprints and ecological impacts to facilities,
+- Reduce project footprints and ecological impacts to facilities,

-- Mitigates impacts through restoration and careful vegetation management of pipeline rights-of-way, avoiding active bird nests during the breeding season,
+- Mitigate impacts through restoration and careful vegetation management of pipeline rights-of-way, avoiding active bird nests during the breeding season,

-- Monitors and works collaboratively with regulatory agencies in the management of affected listed species and ecosystems, and
+- Monitor and work collaboratively with regulatory agencies in the management of affected listed species and ecosystems, and

-- Partners with federal and state regulatory agencies and nonprofit conservation groups to support biodiversity conservation efforts beyond our operational footprint.
+- Partner with federal and state regulatory agencies and nonprofit conservation groups to support biodiversity conservation efforts beyond our operational footprint.